 Cooking Methods and Nutrient Absorption

-Now that you know a few ways to pair foods to enhance absorption, let’s discuss the effect of cooking methods on nutrients.
+Now that you know a few ways to pair foods together to enhance nutrient absorption, you may have questions about the effect of cooking on nutrient levels in vegetables.

-Common cooking methods for preparing vegetables include boiling, baking, roasting, frying, sauteeing, and steaming.
-When it comes to keeping nutrients intact, which one is best?
+Common methods for preparing vegetables include boiling, baking, roasting, frying, sautéing, and steaming.
+But when it comes to keeping nutrients intact, which one is best?